DevSilv/DevSilv.github.io/_posts/2019/09/08/2019-09-08-my-angular-learning-2.md

 layout: post
 title: "My Angular learning, part 2"
 date: 2019-09-08
-tags: Angular My-learning-of-angular Web Software-development
+tags: Angular My-learning-of-Angular Web Software-development
 ---

 This post is the second in the series "My learning of Angular".